Generic name: tobramycin (inhalation) [ toe-bra-MY-sin ]

 Store tobramycin ampules in the refrigerator between 36 and 46 degrees Fahrenheit (2 and 8 degrees Celsius).

-Store tobramycin capsules in their blister pack at room temperature away, from moisture and heat.
-Remove only one capsule at a time and only when you are ready to use it.
+Store Tobi Podhaler capsules in their original blister pack at room temperature away from moisture and heat.
+Remove a Tobi Podhaler capsule from the blister pack only when you are ready to load it into your inhaler device.

 What happens if I miss a dose?